How to Make Anonymous Payments with Bitcoin: A Step-by-Step Guide

 Tails is a Linux operating system that you run from a DVD or USB stick.
 You do not need to install it on your computer.
 It comes with all important software pre-installed and routes all your traffic through the Tor network.

 The easiest way to get Tails is to ask somebody who already has it to write a copy onto your USB stick using the Tails Installer program found inside the operating system.

 Another option is to download Tails from its official website, verify it, and install it manually using the step-by-step instructions on the site.
 While the instructions may seem confusing at first, they’re well written and not difficult if you follow them carefully.

 Step 2: Start Tails

 Everything you do around a particular identity should be done within Tails, whether you’re browsing, chatting, making Bitcoin transactions, or typing documents.
-Keep your browsing focused, and do not log into your private Facebook or the blog associated with another one of your identities at the same time.
+Keep your browsing focused, and do not log into your personal Facebook or the blog associated with another one of your identities at the same time.

 Step 3: Enable persistence

 Without persistence enabled, you won’t be able to save any data in Tails.

 Under Applications > Tails, select Configure persistent volume.
 To use this option, your USB stick must have been created using the Tails Installer program.
 If you created your USB stick manually (as described above), you need to copy Tails over using another USB stick.
 The Tails installer is under Applications > Tails > Tails installer.

 You will be asked to create a passphrase.
 Check out our blog post about Diceware to learn how to create secure passwords.
 Length is more important than complexity.
 You will be asked for this passphrase every time you start Tails.